 It’s better to pay off your credit card than to keep a balance.
-That’s because credit card companies charge interest when you don’t pay your bill in full every month.
+It's best to pay a credit card balance in full because credit card companies charge interest when you don’t pay your bill in full every month.
 Depending on your credit score, which dictates your credit card options, you can expect to pay an extra 9% to 25%+ on a balance that you keep for a year.
 For example, if you spent $100 on a card with a 15% purchase APR, you would owe $115 at the end of a year.
 A good APR is anything below 18%, as that’s roughly the average for new card offers.
 And even that’s not very low.
 Plus, most credit cards have a grace period, which means if you pay off your full balance every month before the due date, you won’t have to pay interest.
 But you lose the grace period if you don’t pay in full one month, and you’ll have to pay your entire balance for two consecutive billing cycles to get it back.

 Some people think you need to carry a balance in order to see positive information on your credit report, but that’s simply not true.
 You don’t even need to use your credit card to build credit.
 Simply keeping an account open and in good standing is enough to affect your score for the better.
 Using your card regularly helps because having a credit utilization ratio between 1% and 10% is slightly better for your credit score than 0%.
 But credit utilization is based on your statement balance, and your monthly statement comes before the due date.
 So you can still pay your bill in full every month while doing right by your credit score.
 In fact, you should pay in full whenever possible.